FunAudioLLM/FunResearch/VARSTok/README.md

 # VARSTok
-A fully dynamic, variable-frame-rate speech tokenizer that can be seamlessly integrated into LLMs.
+VARSTok is a fully dynamic, variable-frame-rate speech tokenizer that can be seamlessly integrated into LLMs.

+This is the official code implementation for the paper "Say More with Less: Variable-Frame-Rate Speech Tokenization via Adaptive Clustering and Implicit Duration Coding".

 This paper has been accepted as an **oral** presentaion at **AAAI 2026**.